|The 1981 Buccaneer draft review|

 Trading this high a pick for a punter is always open to second guessing, but the veteran Blanchard was a solid dependable kicker for the Bucs for over two seasons before getting hurt.

 7 - traded to Dallas for DE Dave Stalls - Good trade

 Led the 1982 strike-shortened season team in sacks and provided a decent pass-rush threat before bolting to the USFL after the 1983 season.
-Was a good friend of Bucs UK member Ross Biddiscombe.
+Was a good friend of long-time supporter of BUCPOWER and former editor of Gridiron UK, Ross Biddiscombe.

 8 - T - Denver Johnson - Tulsa - Wasted pick

 Never played a down for the Buccaneers.
 Never played football in the NFL at all.
 Had been an All-Missouri Valley Conference selection as a senior and was also named Tulsa's Outstanding Athlete that year too.

 9 - QB - Mike Ford - SMU - OK pick

 Spent two seasons as the Bucs' No.3 QB but never saw any regular season action.
 In spite of limited playing time through injury as a junior and senior, he was still eighth on the all-time NCAA passing yardage list when he graduated.